Understanding how LiveAgent processes incoming emails

 IDs overwritten by email servers

-In some rare cases, the recipient's email server may overwrite the Message-ID generated by our software.
+In some rare cases, the sending email server may overwrite the Message-ID generated by LiveAgent.
 In such instances, the customer's response does not contain the Message-ID value generated by LiveAgent, resulting in the creation of a new ticket rather than appending the reply to the existing one.
 An example of this is Amazon SES (Simple Email Service) (learn more here), which we do not recommend using due to this behavior.

-This problem can be bypassed by inserting the generated Message-ID value into the References header of a sent message.
-This way, even if the Message-ID value is overwritten, LiveAgent will still be able to locate the generated ID in the References header and look for it in the database upon receiving a reply.
+This problem can be bypassed by making LiveAgent include the Message-ID of each outbound message inside the References header of that same outbound message.
+Normally LiveAgent leaves its own Message-ID out of the outgoing References header; with this option enabled, the original ID is preserved inside References even if the mail server overwrites the Message-ID field.
+When the customer replies, the reply's In-Reply-To or References header still contains the original ID and LiveAgent can match it back to the existing ticket.
 Cloud-hosted customers are welcome to contact our support and request to activate this function for their account.
 Customers with self-hosted installations can activate this function in the database by adding a new record "mail_references_myself = Y" to the "qu_g_settings" database table.

 ×